Share this article on:

 Generative AI continues to be a market disruptor within organisations of every size and industry.
 Standalone and integrated solutions promise to radically improve workflows, enhance customer support, and save teams several hours of manual work.

-In the APAC region, the market size of GenAI is expected to show an annual growth rate (2024-2030) of 46.46 per cent, resulting in a market volume of US$86.77bn by 2030.
+In the Asia-Pacific region, the market size of GenAI is expected to show an annual growth rate (2024–2030) of 46.46 per cent, resulting in a market volume of US$86.77 billion by 2030.
 This growth is driven by the fact that GenAI lends itself to personalised and efficient digital experiences, including virtual assistants and chatbots that understand and cater to individual preferences.

 As highlighted by Gartner, GenAI is the number one type of AI solution deployed in organisations.
 In addition, GenAI embedded in existing applications, such as Microsoft’s Copilot for 365 or Adobe Firefly, is the number one way to fulfil GenAI use cases.
 Overall, 34 per cent of respondents stated this is their primary method of using GenAI and was more common than other options, such as customised GenAI models.

-Leinar Ramos, Sr Director Analyst at Gartner, commented on how this rise in GenAI solutions is propelling conversations around proper use.
-He says, "GenAI has increased the degree of AI adoption throughout the business and made topics like AI upskilling and AI governance much more important.
+Leinar Ramos, senior director analyst at Gartner, commented on how this rise in GenAI solutions is propelling conversations around proper use.
+He said: “GenAI has increased the degree of AI adoption throughout the business and made topics like AI upskilling and AI governance much more important.
 GenAI is forcing organisations to mature their AI capabilities.”

 Understanding the reality of the Copilot threat